ds300/derivablejs/README.md

 New reactions are **green** and inactive with their parent assigned.

-##### Query
+#### Query

 When an **atom** is dereferenced it simply returns its current state.

 When a **derivation** is dereferenced its color is taken into consideration:

 - **White** or **red**: Its current state is returned.
-- **green**: The derivation's deriving function is evaluated.
+- **Green**: The derivation's deriving function is evaluated.

   This is done in a context which allows dereferences of direct parents to be monitored.
-Parent-child relationships are then set up by insterting the derivation into the child sets of the captured parents.
+Parent-child relationships are then set up by inserting the derivation into the child sets of the captured parents.
 Likewise, the set of captured parents becomes the derivation's parent set.

   If the derived value is equal to the derivation's current state, the derivation becomes **white** and it's current state is returned.
 Otherwise it becomes **red** while its current state becomes the newly-derived value.
 This value is then returned.

-- **black**: The child's parents are interrogated.
+- **Black**: The child's parents are interrogated.

   If any of them are **red** the derivation must be re-evaluated as above.
 If any of the parents are **black** or **green** they are  dereferenced.
 If they then become **red**, the derivation must be re-evaluated as above.
 Otherwise all parents are **white** and therefore this derivation is set to **white** and it's current state is returned.

-##### In Motion
+#### In Action

 When a **reaction** is started, it becomes active and places itself in its parent's child set.
 It then dereferences the parent to ensure there is a bidirectional link between it (the reaction) and any upstream atoms.

 When a reaction is stopped, it becomes inactive and removes itself from its parent's child set in order to sever this link.

+#### In Action 2: Marking and Sweeping

+When an **atom** is set, if the new value is equal to the current state, nothing happens.

+Otherwise, the atom becomes **red**.

+The atom's children are then traversed for the mark phase.
+If any of them are **white** or **red**, they are set to **black** and recursively traversed.
+Already-**black** children are not traversed.
+Any **reactions** which are encountered are placed in a queue.
+It is not possible to encounter **green** nodes at this stage, as **green** children have no consensual parents.

+Once the mark phase is complete, the reaction queue is consumed, notifying the reactions that they may need to re-run themselves.

+A reaction decides whether or not it needs to re-run by considering its parent's color.
+If the parent is **black** it is first dereferenced.
+Then, if the parent is **white**, it does not need to re-run.
+If the parent is **red** it does.
+It is not possible for the parent to be **green** at this stage, as **green** children have no consensual parents and atoms are never **green**.

+Once all reactions have had a chance to re-run, the atom's children are again traversed in the sweep phase.
+If any encountered nodes are **white**, its children are not traversed.
+If any encountered nodes are **red**, they become **white** and traversal continues with their children.
+If any encountered nodes are **black**, they are removed from their parents' child sets and turned **green**.
+It is not possible to encounter **green** nodes during the sweep phase for the same reason as during the mark phase.

+#### In Transaction

-### API
+## API